 |

-Utrecht's student-dominated gay scene boasts three gay bars, all on the central
+Utrecht's student-dominated gay scene has gay bars on the central

-Oudegracht; plus several nearby clubs also have weekly or monthly gay parties which attract
+Oudegracht; plus several nearby clubs which have weekly or monthly gay parties attracting

 a young crowd, and those in tow.
 There's normally at least one after-party on at the weekend,

-Bodytalk, just over the canal, lures a generally slightly older crowd; but all sorts end up drawn
+Bodytalk, is nearby and it lures a generally slightly older crowd; but all sorts end up drawn

 |